 Putting it All Together

-In summary, it is not uncommon for someone to receive care at home for several months or longer, followed by a two and a half year stay in an assisted living facility, with almost 60% then requiring a nursing home stay of somewhere between nine months and a little over two years.
-All combined, this is a total of approximately 4-5 years of long-term care.
-In this scenario, the total cost could easily exceed $300,000, depending on the cost of care in your region.
+In summary, it is not uncommon for someone to receive care at home for several months or longer, followed by a stay of about two and a half years in an assisted living facility, with almost 60% then requiring a nursing home stay of somewhere between about a year and a little over two years (although some may only need nursing care temporarily for a shorter period of time.)
+All combined, this is a total of approximately 3-5 years of long-term care across all settings.
+In this scenario, the total cost could easily exceed $350,000, depending on the cost of care in your region.

-This is daunting considering that it would be in addition to the approximately $245,000 that Fidelity Investments estimates the average retired couple will spend on healthcare- other than assisted living or nursing care expenses– during the span of their retirement years.
+This is daunting considering that it would be in addition to the approximately $315,000 that Fidelity Investments estimates the average retired couple will spend on healthcare- not including assisted living or nursing care expenses– during the span of their retirement years.

 Care Services You May Need, All in One Place